 What is IcedID?

-Researchers identified IcedID for the first time in Autumn 2017 when first victims suffered from attacks by this malware.
+Researchers identified IcedID for the first time in Autumn 2017 when the first victims suffered from attacks by this malware.
 Upon further investigation, researchers revealed that IcedID is a modular virus that carries very advanced functions.
 In addition, it was initially reported that IcedID does not seem to feature any borrowed or stolen code from other Trojans which is atypical for more developed malware samples like the one we are dealing with today.

 General description of IcedID